 Omega-3-acid ethyl esters (Lovaza) reduce TG in patients with very high TG (>500 mg/dL).
-Several forms of omega-3 fatty acids are sold over-the-counter; however, the high concentration of EPA and DHA in a single capsule, and low daily capsule count with the Lovaza formulation make it unique.
+Although EPA and DHA have shown reduction in major coronary events, but the specific formulation for omega-3-acid ethyl esters (Lovaza) was not used.
+Several forms of omega-3 fatty acids are sold OTC; however, the high concentration of EPA and DHA in a single capsule, and low daily capsule count with the Lovaza formulation make it unique.
 In addition, omega-3-acid ethyl esters (Lovaza) does not increase the risk of rhabdomyolysis in combination with statins.